Africa must remain relentless in demanding fair financing at CoP 29

 The mitigation injustice

 Besides adaptation the other climate dimension that has remained a major point of contention is mitigation.
 Climate change mitigation is the reduction of GHGs emissions or removal of carbon dioxide already present in the atmosphere.
 On mitigation, industrialised countries have made commitments to compensate African countries by paying them carbon credits.
-Countries or even companies, commit to pay a certain amount of money in order to be allowed to continue emitting GHG to certain agreed levels.
+Countries or even companies, commit to pay a certain amount of money in order to be allowed to continue emitting GHGs to certain agreed levels.
 In a sense, carbon credits compensate Africa and other developing regions for the burden they bear to capture or remove the carbon dioxide being emitted by those buying carbon credits.
 Pricing of carbon credits has been another frustrating issue for Africa because amounts payable as carbon credits are never commensurate with the benefits that those being paid have to forego to earn them.

 The most practical way of removing carbon dioxide involves increasing the area of the earth under the green cover of plants.
 Plants capture carbon dioxide through photosynthesis and produce oxygen as a by-product.
 This includes trees, shrubs, grasses and even mangroves.
 Generally, greening for carbon removal involves restoration of forests, wetlands, and other green ecosystems, including marine plants such as seaweed and microscopic ocean plants (Phytoplankton).
 Like other plants that grow on land, phytoplankton perform photosynthesis and, therefore capture carbon dioxide.